sdras/array-explorer/README.md

 Or if you prefer codepen: [https://codepen.io/sdras/full/gogVRX/](https://codepen.io/sdras/full/gogVRX/)

 I realize that there are about a million ways that this resource can be set up, and some of the taxonomy is necessarily opionionated.
 I tried to focus on what I thought would have helped me learn the best, rather than industry standard delineations (mutator, accessor, iteration, for example).
 There are a lot of resources that already divide the methods this way, so if that style of learning suits you better, that's great!
 This resource is not set up that way.
+Please keep in mind that this is not meant to be as comprehensive or a replacement for full documentation, which is why the MDN docs are linked to in each method.

 I based most of the examples and longer descriptions off of the MDN documentation, altering it slightly where I felt the description was not as beginner-friendly as it could be.

 **Enjoy!**

+## Other Similar Projects

+I have an Object Explorer as well: [https://sdras.github.io/object-explorer/](https://sdras.github.io/object-explorer/)

-I'm going to start working on one for Object now, but I've heard people say they want to fork this project for other languages and data types (ruby, etc), please feel free to!
+I've heard people say they want to fork this project for other languages and data types (ruby, etc), please feel free to!
 If you let me know about it, I'll link it up here.

+## Thank you!

-Many thanks to everyone who helped with the translations! @AWolf81, @Gonzalo2310, @welll, @julienmartin, @g-plane, @imbyurhan, @bahe007, @salahaa1, @proYang
+Many thanks to everyone who helped with the translations! @AWolf81, @Gonzalo2310, @welll, @julienmartin, @g-plane, @imbyurhan, @bahe007, @salahaa1, @proYang, @bdimitrovski, @TheElderMindseeker, @glenngijsberts, @galuhsahid, @xgebi

 ## Build Setup